Retake-IT/webwipe/README.md

 - [ ] Add health endpoint
 - [ ] Improve logs
 - [x] Find a way to refresh device list(no more udev volume)
-- [ ] Look for capadd to replace priviliged option